ReubenMuturi/Payce-onboarding-reuben-muturi/UX.UI.Scaling.Improvement.md

 Proposed UI/UX Improvements
 Immediate Wins (Easy to Implement):

-Add the actual back button click option fot the phone other than the back button at the top of the customers page Add “Popular” badges on high-margin items.
+Add the actual back button click option for the phone, other than the back button at the top of the customer's page Add “Popular” badges on high-margin items.
 Improve image quality and consistent aspect ratio.
 Add quantity selector directly on menu cards.